How do I submit Flying Safety Awards applications?

 What is the process for the NBAA member representative authorizing online applications submitted by his or her company’s employees through the website?

 When an employee submits a secure online Flying Safety Award application via the NBAA website, the NBAA member representative will receive an email requesting that he or she verify the accuracy of the application.
-The application will be held, pending approval by the NBAA member representative, and will not be eligible to receive a Flying Safety Award unless the NBAA member representative provides this authorization.
+Member representatives or designated alternates should notify NBAA at email@example.com if there is inaccurate application data submitted by their flight department personnel.

-Can the NBAA member representative authorize his or her own application?
+Can the NBAA member representative review his or her own application?

-Yes, the member representative can authorize his or her own application.
+Yes, the member representative can review his or her own application.
 The integrity of the member representative is a key part of the entire program.

 Can commuter flight time for a Part 135 operation be counted toward the Commercial Business Flying Award or the Pilot Safety Award?